priyanshd/priyanshd/README.md

 I'm Priyansh Dakoor, from India.
 I'm a backend developer and currently develop with the Java + Spring Boot stack.

-I'm passionate about Microservices, and I'm currently working on turning a monolith project to a Microservices oriented one.
+I'm currently working on turning a monolith project to a Microservices oriented one.